 “Planning poker, also called Scrum poker, is a consensus-based, gamified technique for estimating, mostly used to estimate effort or relative size of development goals in software development”

-When Is Planning Poker Done?
+When is Planning Poker Done

 Conducting Planning Poker Session

-Let us conduct a mock planning poker session to get a better idea of the process.
+Let’s conduct a mock planning poker session to get a better idea of the process.

-The cards will have common estimates on them e.g. 0, 0.5,1, 2, 3, 5, 8, 13, 20 etc. This sequencing will look familiar to most of the readers and is the Fibonacci series.
+The cards will have common estimates on them e.g. 0, 0.5,1, 2, 3, 5, 8, 13, 20, etc. This sequencing will look familiar to most of the readers and is the Fibonacci series.

-Some other optional cards are: ?- for indicating that the estimator is uncertain, Infinity symbol- to indicate that the task cannot be completed and Coffee cup card – to indicate that the estimator needs to take a break.
+Some other optional cards are: ?- for indicating that the estimator is uncertain, Infinity symbol- to indicate that the task cannot be completed, and Coffee cup card – to indicate that the estimator needs to take a break.

-If you wish, you may also use a timer device to track and limit time spent on each discussion
+If you wish, you may also use a timer device to track and limit the time spent on each discussion

-User Story 1: As a user, I should not be able to register without providing cell phone number
+User Story 1: As a user, I should not be able to register without providing my cell phone number

-Step #1: Tia schedules a planning poker session and circulates the potential user stories to be included in next sprint with the team.
+Step #1: Tia schedules a planning poker session and circulates potential user stories to be included in the next sprint with the team.

 Step #2: All the participants attend the meeting.
 When the meeting starts, Tia hands out the deck of cards to each estimator or each estimator opens the planning poker card app on their smartphones.

-Gavin, on the other hand, argues that although the logo location is centralized, all the web pages use different style sheets, the tester would need to navigate to each web page and check if the logo is displayed correctly (should not appear cut off, should not appear stretched etc.) .
+Gavin, on the other hand, argues that although the logo location is centralized, all the web pages use different style sheets, the tester would need to navigate to each web page and check if the logo is displayed correctly (should not appear cut off, should not appear stretched, etc.).

 All the user stories are now estimated, with the next sprint total story point value as 2+1+2=5 story points.
-Project Manager/Project Analyst then formally create a new sprint and schedule the start date and end date of the sprint.
+The Project Manager/Project Analyst will then formally create a new sprint and schedule the start date and end date of the sprint.

-Summary Of Steps
+Summary of Steps

 Planning Poker Online Tools: